 - Resting and avoiding any activity that causes pain to the sore elbow.

 - Medication.
 Using non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or Motrin.

 - Physical therapy.
 Specific exercises help strengthen the muscles of the forearm.

 - Regenerative medicine.
 In PRP therapy, the healing platelets from your blood are extracted and then re-injected into the injured elbow.

 - Bracing.
 Use of a counter-force brace such as a tennis elbow strap on the forearm for forceful activities.

 Why more patients are using PRP to treat tennis elbow:

-PRP is when we take blood from the patient, spin it in a centrifuge to separate the different elements within the blood.
+PRP is when we take blood from the patient, and spin it in a centrifuge to separate the different elements within the blood.
 The platelets are then injected into the injured area.
-The intention with PRP therapy is to boost the healing process through the injection of the platelets (and their healing factors) from ones own blood into the site – which kicks off a significant inflammatory response.
+PRP therapy intends to boost the healing process through the injection of platelets (and their healing factors) from one’s own blood into the site – which kicks off a significant inflammatory response.

 The use of PRP as a treatment option for tennis elbow is gaining interest, although it does depend on the patient and injury.
-Since PRP is not yet approved as a treatment option, insurances do not cover this treatment.
+Since PRP is not yet approved as a treatment option, insurance do not cover this treatment.
 It is acknowledged that PRP is a promising and safe treatment modality for tennis elbow pain, with few side effects and good outcomes.
+Learn more about PRP.